WebOrigami/docs/src/content/framework/intro.md

 If you click on the name of that `message` file, you will navigate to a page called http://localhost:5000/hello/message that says "Hello, world!"

 The ori `serve` command you issued earlier is aware of Origami formulas.
-The server will parse file names that contain formulas with an `=` sign and interpret them.
+The server parses file names that contain formulas with an `=` sign and interprets them.

 You don't have to use the Origami server: you can integrate the support for formulas into other servers like [Express](http://expressjs.com/).
 Later you'll also see how to dispense with a live server entirely by building static files that can be hosted anywhere.